Why do you need Refeeds with your Diet?

 As is the case with any other diet, cut, lean gain, or bulking program you have done in the past, the refeed day is simply something you should try and see if it is going to work for you.
 There are certain people who live by it when they are cutting or even when they are on maintenance in order to keep their sanity.
 On the other hand, there are some people who swear by the cheat day every few weeks (or once a month), and there are others who choose to do the cheat meal (maybe on the weekend or when going out a few times a week).

-There is no cut and dry formula which is going to work for every single person, even if they are trying to attain the same goals when they are on a cut or bulking.
+There is no cut and dry formula which is going to work for every single person, even if they are trying to attain the same goals when they are on a cut or bulk.
 So you simply have to go through a trial and error phase when you are deciding to incorporate refeeds into your diet.
 And, even if you do so, there might be some tinkering you have to do on these days (trying certain foods, combinations, frequency at which to do the day, etc), in order to really get it right, and to see the results you would like to see when you are trying to slim down.

 There are so many different approaches one can take when it comes to dieting.
-Due to the simple fact that each of our bodies are different, macro content differs for each individual, and every person’s metabolism works differently, the results of a refeed, a cut, or bulk, are going to work out differently for every individual who tries them.
-The concept of refeeds are extremely popular for many reasons.
+Due to the simple fact that each of our bodies is different, macro content differs for each individual, and every person’s metabolism works differently, the results of a refeed, a cut, or bulk, are going to work out differently for every individual who tries them.
+The concept of refeeds is extremely popular for many reasons.
 For those who are considering going on a cut, or if you are currently doing so and in a caloric deficit, this might be exactly what your body needs to finally see the results, and to help you maintain your sanity for the duration of the time which you are cutting calories in an effort to lose weight.